platformsh/platformsh-docs/docs/src/languages/php/_index.md

 Note that all requests are sent to PHP.

-In the below example, all requests made to the root of your site (`/`) are sent to the `public` directory:
+In the following example, all requests made to the root of your site (`/`) are sent to the `public` directory:

 ```yaml {location=".platform.app.yaml"}
 web: